amycreates/amycreates.github.io/_recipes/recipe2.markdown

 8. Next add the stuffing, the chicken and place in the centre of the tortilla.
 9. Set aside until all the batch is used.
 10. Once you have finished rolling the enchiladas, you can add more sauce on top, then start topping with the garnishes.
 11. Serve with rice and beans on the side for a complete meal.

+**- Serves: 6
+- Preparation time: 20 minutes
+- Cook Time: 30 minutes**